Community Safety & Title IX

 • Delegate: Call for help.

-• Distract: Make some noise after you’ve sent for him.
+• Distract: Make some noise after you’ve sent for help.

 Sexual Violence Prevention Strategies